 Each was interviewed on camera and spoke openly about their respective coming-out journey.

 The topics covered include how acceptance of self is the first step in expecting acceptance from others, overcoming rejection based on gender or sexual identity, and the role of spirituality in the LGBTQ community.

 Julie Marie Wade is an Associate Professor of Creative Writing at Florida International University.
-She is the author of 11 books of poetry and creative nonfiction, including When I Was Straight, Same-Sexy Marriage, and the forthcoming collection, Just an Ordinary Woman Breathing (Feb.
-2020).
+She is the author of 11 books of poetry and creative nonfiction, including When I Was Straight, Same-Sexy Marriage, and her collection, Just an Ordinary Woman Breathing.
 A native of Seattle, Washington, she lives in Hollywood with her spouse, Angie Griffin.

 Dan Bassett is Assistant Principal of St. Mark’s Episcopal School in Fort Lauderdale.
 A native of upstate New York, he has served as the artistic director of the South Florida Pride Wind Ensemble since 2005.
 He plays the trumpet and lives in Fort Lauderdale with his husband Francis Lyn.